laravel-enso/tables/README.md

     - `render`, optional, string, flags this column for custom rendering, allowing for unlimited customization of the format of the data in this column
     - `date`, optional, marks the data of the column as dates,
-    - `icon`, optional, if given, it renders a Font Awesome 5 icon as contents, using the column.name as the icon's class which means it's formatted using the format given in the configuration file
+    - `icon`, optional, string, if given, it renders a Font Awesome 5 icon as contents, using the 'column.icon' as the icon's class
-    - `clickable`, optiona, string, flags the column as clickable, which means it makes it - you guessed it - clickable.
+    - `clickable`, optional, string, flags the column as clickable, which means it makes it - you guessed it - clickable.
     When clicked, it emits the `clicked` event, with the column & row as event payload

 #### The VueJS Component
 The VueTable component takes the following parameters:
 - `id`, required, string, identification for this table, is used to store the preferences in the browser's local storage
 - `path`, required, string, the URI for the table initialization request
-- `filters`, optional, object, reactive options that, if available, is sent with the getTableData request and is used to filter results
+- `filters`, optional, object, reactive options that, if available, is sent along with the getTableData request and is used to filter results
-- `params`, optional, object, reactive parameters, that, if available, is sent with the getTableData request and is be used to filter results
+- `params`, optional, object, reactive parameters, that, if available, is sent along with the getTableData request and is be used to filter results
 - `intervals`, optional, object, reactive parameters, that, if available is used for interval filtering of the results
-- `customRender`, optional, function, that can be used as a custom render function for a single column or a render dispatcher for when needing to custom render multiple columns for the same table
+- `customRender`, optional, function, that can be used as a custom render function for a single column or a render dispatcher for when needing to custom render multiple columns of the same table
-- `i18n`, optional, function, that is used for translating labels, headers, and table data.
-The default value (function) for this parameter simply returns it's argument as the translated value.
+- `i18n`, optional, function, that is used for translating labels, headers, and table data The default value (function) for this parameter simply returns its argument as the translated value

 Examples: